LSatan/CC1101-Debug-Service-Tool/README.md

 ﻿# CC1101 debug service tool v0.1

-Caution.
+Note!
 This library is at the very beginning and should be viewed as a pre-release version.
 More functions will be added over time. if you have any suggestions, feel free to share them under "issues".

 ---------------------------------------------